 Pros of Non-Traditional Careers

-The biggest pro of working in a non-traditional career is the intrinsic benefit of following your dreams and the satisfaction that comes from the empowerment of a job done well.
+The biggest perk of working in a non-traditional career is the intrinsic benefit of following your dreams and the satisfaction that comes from the empowerment of a job done well.

 One of the other big pros — but also potentially one of the biggest cons — is that people in non-traditional jobs will receive more attention.
 If you are doing well, that attention is generally good because all workers want to be recognized for their hard work (although the attention could raise jealousy issues among co-workers), but if you are struggling a bit, that attention will simply amplify the problems and add to the pressure to perform.

-Another pro of non-traditional careers is their impact on society.
-No one gender has a lock on any occupation, and workers who are some of the first of their gender to succeed in a career open the door to others.
+An additional benefit of pursuing non-traditional careers is the positive impact on society.
+Workers who are among the first of their gender to succeed in a non-traditional career can open the door for others to follow.

-For women, another pro is that the pay is typically much higher in careers where men dominate; thus, you’ll have the potential to make more money in a non-traditional career.
+For women, the pay is typically much higher in careers where men dominate; thus, you’ll have the potential to make more money in a non-traditional career.

-Probably the biggest con is the lack of enough mentors in non-traditional careers.
-Mentors, people in higher positions within your career field, are critical to your success as they can guide you, protect you, and help you along in your career.
+The biggest con in seeking a non-traditional career is the lack of mentors.
+Mentors, people in higher positions within your career field, are critical to your success.
+They can guide you, protect you, and help you along in your career.
 (Read more about mentors.)

 Another con is the potential negative feelings from co-workers, especially for female workers in a traditionally male career.
 You can be seen as taking the “spot” reserved for a friend, or worse, a token worker hired to avoid lawsuits or appease special-interest groups.
 And in the worst case scenario, these negative feelings can lead to sexual harassment.